hswick/exw3/README.md

 ## Overview

 ExW3 is a wrapper around ethereumex to provide a high level, and user friendly json rpc api.
 It currently only supports Http.
+The primary feature it provides is a handy abstraction for working with smart contracts.

 ## Usage